 - a.
 Primary stage

-- i.
-Initiation of the Stage 2 Procedure.
+- i) Initiation of the Stage 2 Procedure

-- ii.
-Notifying the student of the allegation.
+- ii) Notifying the student of the allegation

-- iii.
-Consideration of suspension if appropriate.
+- iii) Consideration of suspension if appropriate

 - b.
 Investigation

 - c.
 Representation at meetings or Panels

 - d.
 Student Disciplinary Panel

 - e.
 Sanctions

 - f.
-Appeals.
+Appeals

 - a.
 Primary stage

 - i) The Stage 2 Procedure shall be initiated when a person reports an allegation of misconduct to the University, where this is not a matter that is suitable for consideration through the Stage 1 Procedure.
-The Stage 2 Procedure will also progress the outcome of the Stage 1 Procedure where the student denies the alleged offence or refuses to accept the recommended sanction. - ii) The allegation should be passed immediately to the Director of Academic Services.
-When the Director of Academic Services has appraised the scope of the allegations, the University will advise the student(s) concerned of the allegations, and explain the process to be followed and any temporary measures which will be put in place. - b.
-Investigation - i) The purpose of an investigation is to gather the facts and evidence relating to the allegations. - ii) There are three possible recommendations of the Stage 2 Procedure investigation: - (a) proceed to a Disciplinary Panel - (b) revert to the Stage 1 Procedure (allegation is a first offence against a student who admits to the allegation) - (c) dismissal of the case if the investigator believes there is no case for the student(s) to answer. - iii) The extent of the investigation will depend on the nature of the allegations and if there are any counter-allegations.
-The University may, at its discretion, bring forward independent evidence, commissioned from sources other than the University, on the potential impact of allegations upon the University's reputation. - iv) The Director of Academic Services will appoint an investigator, normally the Head of Student Services (or nominee), to co-ordinate and manage the case.
+The Stage 2 Procedure will also progress the outcome of the Stage 1 Procedure where the student denies the alleged offence or refuses to accept the recommended sanction.

+- ii) The allegation should be passed immediately to the Director for Students.
+When the Director for Students has appraised the scope of the allegations, the University will advise the student(s) concerned of the allegations, explain the process to be followed and any temporary measures which will be put in place.

+- b.
+Investigation

+- i) The purpose of an investigation is to gather the facts and evidence relating to the allegations.

+- ii) There are three possible recommendations of the Stage 2 Procedure investigation: - (a) proceed to a Disciplinary Panel - (b) revert to Stage 1 Procedure (allegation is a first offence against a student who admits to the allegation) - (c) dismissal of the case if the investigator believes there is no case for the student(s) to answer - iii) The extent of the investigation will depend on the nature of the allegations and if there are any counter-allegations.
+The University may, at its discretion, bring forward independent evidence, commissioned from sources other than the University, on the potential impact of allegations upon the University's reputation. - iv) The Director for Students will appoint an investigator, normally the Security and Conduct Manager, to co-ordinate and manage the case.
 The investigator will prepare a report which sets out the findings and recommendations. - v) Where an allegation has been investigated as part of the Stage 1 Procedure following denial of the allegation, and is being progressed through the Stage 2 Procedure, the Disciplinary Panel will consider the investigator's report from the Stage 1 Procedure. - c.
-Representation and attendance at meetings, Disciplinary Panels and Disciplinary Appeals Panels

-- i) The student may be accompanied at any meeting or Panel under this Procedure by a supporter of the student's choice who is a member of the University community willing to act in this capacity and who may speak on the student's behalf.
+Representation and attendance at meetings, Disciplinary Panels and Disciplinary Appeals Panels - i) The student may be accompanied at any meeting or Panel under this Procedure by a supporter of the student's choice who is a member of the University community willing to act in this capacity and who may speak on the student's behalf.
 The supporter should not be involved in the alleged offence.
 Where a student's disability or specific learning difficulty means that the student requires a support worker to accompany them, this would be in addition to the supporter of the student's choice.
 Where the student is unable to identify someone from the University community willing to act as a supporter, then, in negotiation with the student, the University may appoint someone to accompany the student where the University considers this to be in the best interest of the student. - ii) The student must provide the University with the name of their chosen supporter who will be attending any Panel meeting(s).
 The supporter must not be someone who has been suspended or excluded from the University.
-Legal Representation is not permitted for Panels.
-It is the responsibility of the student (and not the University) to relay all relevant notices and other information to their supporter. - iii) If, for good reason, a student is unable to attend a Panel then the student may request permission from the University for their supporter to attend that Disciplinary Panel on their behalf. - iv) Where the student can evidence good cause, a Panel may be postponed at the discretion of the Chair of the Panel.
-The Chair of the Panel may decide to proceed with the Disciplinary Panel in the absence of the student or their representative. - v) Where the University has good cause, a Panel may be postponed or adjourned at the discretion of the Chair of the Panel. - vi) Exceptionally a student may request to attend the Panel via "video conference", for example if on placement overseas.
-The student must make the request in writing at least three University working days prior to the Panel.
-The student is responsible for ensuring that they, the student, have access to appropriate technology.
+Legal Representation will not be approved for Panels.
+It is the responsibility of the student (and not the University) to relay all relevant notices and other information to their supporter.